It’s the beginning of summer and that’s usually the time that the Atlantic Hurricane Season kicks into high gear.

 We had to evacuate a couple of times when I was a kid and I thought it was exciting.
-As a kid, you don’t understand that the possibility of your house being destroyed is not a fun thing…lol.
+As a child, you don’t understand that the possibility of your house being destroyed is not a fun thing.

 Watch the video below to learn about hurricanes form.
-Have your kids answer the questions that follow and record their answers on the tropical storm notebooking pages.
+Have your students answer the questions that follow and record their answers on paper.

 - Where do hurricanes form?
 (Answer: They form in the warm ocean waters near the Equator.)